CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 14. Peacock

 This extension is very helpful for the developers who work in multiple VS Code workspaces and they have to switch between these workspaces very frequently.
-Sometimes developer gets confused which workspcae is for what, Using this extension one can color the vs code workspace sidebar with multiple color so that the workspace can be identified easily while switching between the workspaces.
+Sometimes developer gets confused which workspace is for what, Using this extension one can color the vs code workspace sidebar with multiple color so that the workspace can be identified easily while switching between the workspaces.

 This is one of my favourite extension.